Man Seen On Video Trying to Burn 'Blue Line' Flags Outside Bar Popular With Police

-WINSTON-SALEM, NC (WFMY) - Winston-Salem police are searching for a High Point man they believe burned two American 'Blue Line' flags hanging outside a bar popular among police and first responders.
+WINSTON-SALEM, NC (WFMY) - Winston-Salem police are searching for a High Point man they believe tried to burn two American 'Blue Line' flags hanging outside a bar popular among police and first responders.

 Tuesday night, police were sent surveillance video of a man who walks in front of Kelly Days bar on N. Main St. and appears to use a lighter to singe the bottom of the flags.
 He then pulls the flags down and puts them on the ground.

 Police believe 41-year-old Timothy Wayne Lail is the man in the video.
-Lail is charged with Burning Personal Property and Injury to Personal Property.
+Lail is facing charges of Burning Personal Property and Injury to Personal Property.

 The bar posted about the incident on its Facebook page.